JoshKing1219/Unit4.CareerSimulation/README.md

 ![alt text](Database-Schema.png)
 ![alt text](API-Documentation.png)

-Refer to the Project Repo included in the submission on Canvas to see the breakdown on the steps taken to build this API.
+Refer to the [Project Repo](https://github.com/users/JoshKing1219/projects/5) to see the breakdown on the steps taken to build this API.

 ## Instructions